zaiisao/Documentation/en/Agora Platform/terms.md

 #### <a name="inject-stream"></a>**Inject Online Media Stream**

-"Inject Online Media Stream" refers to injecting an online media stream in a live-broadcast channel to share the stream with all users in the channel.
+"Inject Online Media Stream" refers to injecting an online media stream in a live interactive streaming channel to share the stream with all users in the channel.
 The Agora RTC SDK provides a method for developers to inject an online mixed audio and video stream or an audio only stream to a channel.
 For details, see [*Inject Online Media Stream*](https://docs.agora.io/en/Interactive%20Broadcast/inject_stream_android).

 ## J
 #### <a name="jitter"></a>[**<u>jitter</u>**](../../en/Agora%20Platform/jitter.md)